CINPLA/EDPRmodel/README.md

 EDPRmodel is an implementation of the KNP continuity equations for a one-dimensional system containing two plus two compartments.
-The model is presented in Sætra et al. 202X: [link]
+The model is presented in Sætra et al. 2020: [An electrodiffusive, ion conserving Pinsky-Rinzel model with homeostatic mechanisms](https://doi.org/10.1371/journal.pcbi.1007661
+).

 ## Installation